keboola/connection-docs/components/index.md

 ### Configuration Rows Versions
 Changes to configuration rows are part of the [configuration versioning](#configuration-versions).
-The following image shows that the versions in the configuration page list changes to the configuration rows -- both that a table was added and that it was modified.
+The following image shows that the versions in the configuration page list changes to the configuration rows – both that a table was added and that it was modified.

 {: .image-popup}
 ![Screenshot - Configuration Rows All Versions](/components/configuration-15.png)

 That means that each configuration version contains a complete set of its rows.
-This is important when copying or rolling back a version -- you can do these operations safely without worrying about rows.
+This is important when copying or rolling back a version – you can do these operations safely without worrying about rows.

 When you edit a configuration row, there is a also a list of **row versions**.
 Row versions show changes only to the single row.
-You can rollback a row to a previous version without interacting with the other rows.
+You can roll back a row to a previous version without interacting with the other rows.

 {: .image-popup}
 ![Screenshot - Rows Versions](/components/configuration-16.png)